“Look at the mouldings!”

 However, many times they’re not.

-Don’t let yourself be wowed with the whole “we have wood mouldings” thing.
+Don’t let yourself be wowed with the whole “wood mouldings” thing.
 No one in the know is impressed by them being used inappropriately — well, at least, not anyone associated with the construction business.

 Most professionals can look at a job with a bunch of wood mouldings and tell you right away if the stuff was slapped up there just to impress someone who doesn’t know any better, or if there was real quality built in to the job.